Do you have people coming over for the holidays and want to document it with a family picture?

 See our cute smiling faces?
-We were able to get them thanks to this hack:
+We were able to get them thanks to this quick little hack:

-Our quick little hack?
-YouTube.
-Put a laptop/iPad right behind the tripod, playing a YouTube video of laughing babies.
+Just put a laptop or iPad right behind the tripod and play a YouTube video of laughing babies.

 HOW TO USE THIS GENIUS PHOTOGRAPHY HACK

-Then set up a computer/laptop/iPad at roughly the same eye level/direction as your tripod.
-It won’t work if all the kids are looking off screen to see the movie.
-So get the device up higher on a stool or something to be very close to your tripod, almost directly behind it if you can.
+Then set up a computer/laptop/iPad at roughly the same eye level and direction as your tripod.
+It won't work if all the kids are looking offscreen to see the movie.
+So get the device up high on a stool or something so it's very close to your tripod, almost directly behind it if you can.

 Use your wireless remote to practicing triggering a few shots and adjust your settings.

-The most important thing: You’re doing all this without any kids present – just get some adults to sit in and “model” while you set up your couch in the right place, align the shot, fiddle with the tripod, and adjust camera settings.
+The most important thing: you're doing all this without any kids present.
+Just get some adults to sit in and "model" while you set up your couch in the right place, align the shot, fiddle with the tripod, and adjust the camera settings.

 Apparently, it was pretty boring work for the adults during that time, but at least they stay where you tell them to sit.
 And they rarely break out in tears about it! 😉

-To defend my family, I don’t ask them to smile or even look when I’m checking the light like this.
+In my family's defense, I didn't ask them to smile or even look at the camera when I was checking the light.
 However, they were well aware that I was clicking the shutter, so I hold them entirely responsible for making these crazy faces.
-The thought bubbles are editorial though.
+The thought bubbles are editorial, though.